Blog

 3. "Add a small map icon next to the location on the event details screen."

 Each command triggers an immediate update, so you see your changes reflected instantly.
-This rapid feedback loop is what makes AI-powered design so ridiculously effective for beginners.
-It saves countless hours you'd otherwise spend going back and forth on manual revisions.
+This rapid feedback loop is what makes AI-powered design so effective for beginners.

-It’s the moment CatDoes’ AI agents step in, take your approved visuals, and start building a real, functional application.
-This all happens behind the scenes, turning your creative vision into actual code without you ever having to write a single line.
+Your design is locked in.
+Now CatDoes' AI agents take your approved visuals and start building a real, functional application.
+This all happens behind the scenes, turning your creative vision into actual code without you writing a single line.

 This automated step is a game-changer for app development for beginners.
-The AI isn't just spitting out a clunky prototype; it writes production-ready React Native Expo code for your app's frontend.
-This is the same high-quality code that professional developers use, so you know your app will be fast, reliable, and ready to scale from day one.
+The AI writes production-ready React Native Expo code for your app's frontend.
+This is the same code that professional developers use, so your app will be fast, reliable, and ready to scale from day one.

 Building Your App's Brain

-An app is more than just what you see on the screen.
-To be truly useful, it needs a backend.
-This is the app's brain that stores and manages all the data.
-For our 'Local Event Finder' project, we need a place to keep all the event listings.
+An app is more than what you see on the screen.
+To be truly useful, it needs a backend: the brain that stores and manages all the data.
+For our "Local Event Finder," we need a place to keep all the event listings.

 • Create a database table to store event data.